A-YATTA/AMDH/README.md

 ## Malware detection
 MDMA v2.0 include the first version of malware detection.

-It's based on 543 malwares samples uniques permissions that are never used by legitimate application (based on 480 ligitimate applications).
+It's based on 543 malwares samples uniques permissions that are never used by legitimate applications (based on 480 ligitimate applications).

 The python notebook will be added in a different repository.